HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 The web application manifest is now, more than ever, the most important part of a web app.
 It defines a look and feel, enables advanced capabilities that are gated behind an installation and is becoming an integral part that identifies a web application as a whole.
 But in order to be effective, the manifest file needs to be well formed.

 {{ figure_markup(
-  caption="Percent of manifest files parsable on desktop.", content="95%", classes="big-number",
+  caption="Percent of mobile manifest files parsable on desktop.", content="94.9%", classes="big-number", sheets_gid="1641154337",
-  sheets_gid="1641154337",
   sql_file="manifests_not_json_parsable.sql"
 )
 }}

-For the current year, 94.4% of desktop sites and 95% of mobile sites are parseable.
+For the current year, 94.4% of desktop sites and 94.9% of mobile sites are parseable.
 There is [no change from the last data set](../en/2022/pwa#fig-9), and same as last time around, the fact that the manifest file was able to be parsed does not imply completeness or minimum availability of features.
 Many values in the manifest, as important as they may seem, have reasonable fallbacks in place.

 From those parseable manifests, we will now look at individual present fields.
 This can give us an understanding of how developers are using the manifest file and if there have been changes since 2022.